(Top photo: Pixabay user kaicho20, via)

 How much of what we drink is linked to socioeconomic factors, beyond, say, only super rich people being able to afford expensive bottles of wine?

 Academic interest, media interest and political debate is often focused on working class drinkers and how they drink, and middle class drinkers have long been invisible in these debates.
-You can trace a lot of this concern with working class drinkers back to the 19th and 20th century, with mass industrialisation and urbanisation.
-The ruling classes had concerns with how productive the labour force was – as in, if they're spending all their time in the pub drinking, is this going to be a threat to factory work and productivity?
+You can trace a lot of this concern with working class drinkers back to the 19th and 20th century, with mass industrialization and urbanization.
+The ruling classes had concerns with how productive the labor force was—as in, if they're spending all their time in the pub drinking, is this going to be a threat to factory work and productivity?
 I think gender and social class have long been the most important divisions in our understanding of how we drink and the role alcohol plays.
 There is still a double standard where we widely accept that men drink heavily, or that drinking heavily is a particularly masculine thing to do, but women drinking heavily or drinking in public tends to challenge our binary notion of gender.
 Women who drink heavily, or in a particular way, may be subject to social taboo or social pressures.

 Are we social chameleons when it comes to drinking?